intel-iot-devkit/people-counter-cpp/README.md

 ```

 ### Step 4 - Build and start the main application that does people counting using deeplearning Inference
-This flow uses the SSD derived person detection model bundled with OpenVINO™.
+This flow uses the SSD derived person detection model bundled with the OpenVINO™ toolkit.
 Other SSD models can be plugged in with no changes.
 To clean re-build, start another terminal, and run the following commands:

 ```